 My great wish is to share my country and its great talents as well as being part of the Industry UK wide, as together united we are stronger.

-These are the fictional words of William Wallace [ Braveheart], but it speaks volumes, and like most Scottish people and indeed myself I am instilled with the same Scottish fighting spirit to shout about a country, and an industry that I believe in.
+I like most Scottish am instilled with some William Wallace Scottish fighting spirit to shout about a country, and an industry that I believe in.

 Figures published by the General Register Office for Scotland show that in Scotland marriage is on the rise, with 28,480 marriages in 2010 – 956 more than in 2009.